ohanome/kulana-legacy/README.md

   --delay=n                 - Wait n milliseconds after each request; works only in combination with '--loop'; doesn't work with '-f'
   -f | --follow-redirect    - Sends another request if the response contains a Location header and a 3xx status code; doesn't work with '--loop'
-  -l | --include-length     - Includes the content length
+  -l | --include-length     - Includes the content length --url-only                - Outputs only the URL (-l will be ignored) --time-only               - Outputs only the response time (-l will be ignored) --status-only             - Outputs only the status code (-l will be ignored)

 Examples
   kulana https://ohano.me               - To get the HTTP status and the response time of https://ohano.me